 You’ve spent some time researching for your brand or business and you’re getting super excited about your website.
-You’ve spent time thinking about your ideal name… but how do you see if it’s available?
+On top of this, you’ve labored over your ideal name… but how do you see if it’s available?
 And if it is, how do you register a domain name as quickly as possible so someone else can’t snag it?

 Don’t panic because looking at the availability of a domain and actually purchasing one are quick and easy… and I’m going to show you how.

 But if you haven’t got as far as choosing domain name yet, or you have one in mind that you’ve not really thought through, it’s worth spending some time on this to avoid a problem in the future.